neidergm/lotery-names/README.md

-# Lottery Game
+# RaffleNG Game

-A React-based web application for running lottery drawings with an animated interface and customizable settings.
+A React-based web application for running raffles drawings with an animated interface and customizable settings.

 ## Features